How to Create an SEO Optimized Website Design

 Quick A/B Testing Setup:

-• Define your goal: Scroll depth? seo performance?
+• Define your goal: Scroll depth?
+SEO performance?
 Conversion rate?
 Pick one clear KPI

 • Test one element at a time: Multiple changes make it impossible to know what worked